 The largest towns on the island – Hvar, Stari Grad, Jelsa and Vrboska – are located on the coast, while the majority of settlements are concentrated around the fertile field called Velo polje.
 Agriculture, tourism and fishery are main economic generators.

-Our offer is designed for all travellers who enjoy the wide variety of adventure activities and includes multiday adventures and daily excursions like sea kayaking, biking, rafting, canyoning and much more.
+Our offer is designed for all travelers who enjoy the wide variety of adventure activities and includes multi day adventures and daily excursions like sea kayaking, biking, rafting, canyoning and much more.